Vykstorm/more-itertools/README.md

 # Introduction

-This module can be seen as an "extension" of the python itertools builtin library. <br/>
+This is as an "extension" of the python itertools builtin library. <br/>
 It defines a list of additional utility functions for efficient iteration (some of them are defined also in the "recipes" section of the itertools documentation page)

 # Prerequisites & installation